aniou/of816/platforms/C256/README.md

 * 2020-10-13: CUP/ED sequences support - now words AT-XY and PAGE works!

-  From now print routines silently skip over LF character - this is an workaround for default C256 kernel treats CR like original Commodore (line down and go to column 0) and LF as "one line down" that leads to redundant empty lines.
+  From now print routines silently skip over LF character - this is an workaround for default C256 kernel that treats CR like original Commodore (line down and go to column 0) and LF as "one line down" that leads to redundant empty lines.